McRain/stage/README.md

 Includes:

  Editor

-    Import of 3D models
+- Import of 3D models
-    Import of external modules to expand functionality Creation of preset animations and event handlers Management and transformation of 3D models
+- Import of external modules to expand functionality
+- Creation of preset animations and event handlers
+- Management and transformation of 3D models
-    Creation of a set of model characteristics and transitions between them (slides) Export and import of projects
+- Creation of a set of model characteristics and transitions between them (slides)
+- Export and import of projects

  Player

-    Loading projects from different sources
+- Loading projects from different sources
-    Plays transitions between slides
+- Plays transitions between slides
-    Execution of event handlers and animations
+- Execution of event handlers and animations

+> [!NOTE]
-Can be used to create presentations, educational applications, interactive demonstrations.
+> Can be used to create presentations, educational applications, interactive demonstrations.

 <a href="https://slider.reneos.com/" style="font-size: 24px;">LINK</a>